moorepants/dissertation/parameterstudy.rst

 how geometry affects the handling.
 For example, Tim Paterek, an expert frame builder, claims that the comfort zone for trail falls between 0.05 m and 0.065 m for most bicycles [Paterek2004]_.
-Craig Calfee is another prominent frame buileder interested the effects of fork alignment on handling and wrote a small piece on bicycle geometery for the 2007 North American Handbuilt Bicycle show [Calfee2007]_.
-He claims that minute misaligments in the fork geometry can cause undesireable handling.
-Finally, Jan Heine has written extensively in his Vintage Bicycle Quarteley about handling with subject and objective measures by experienced riders to the handling differences in real bicycles.
+Craig Calfee is another prominent frame builder interested the effects of fork alignment on handling and wrote a small piece on bicycle geometry for the 2007 North American Handbuilt Bicycle show [Calfee2007]_.
+He claims that minute misalignments in the fork geometry can cause undesirable handling.
+Finally, Jan Heine has written extensively in his Vintage Bicycle Quarterly about handling with subject and objective measures by experienced riders to the handling differences in real bicycles.

 .. figure:: figures/parameterstudy/bicycle-geometry.png